bplmaps/lmec-main-site/content/exhibitions/_index.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:cj82m030d/973,1648,4819,2184/,800/0/default.jpg" caption="As the Back Bay neighborhood of Boston was filled to make new land, nineteenth-century Bostonians were forced to consider the natural geographies that connected land and water.
 The Stony Brook watershed, shown in blue on [this 1860s map](https://collections.leventhalmap.org/search/commonwealth:cj82m029n), crossed multiple then-independent towns, raising questions about what happens when social and ecological boundaries cross each other." >}}

 ## Coming Soon

-### _Soft City_

-**December 1–December 28, 2022**

-_Soft City_ by [just practice](https://justpractice.work/) is "a large-scale textile series that maps the urban fabric of Black neighborhoods in the Boston area.
-The tapestries map historic (redlined) and contemporary Black neighborhoods, including Roxbury, Dorchester, and East Cambridge.
-The information mapped tells the story of the past, present and future of Black residents, and the ecological resilience of the neighborhoods they live in.
-Hard (impervious) and soft (pervious) land uses are codified using colors with overlays of Black residents and flood zones on the tapestries.
-The softness and materiality of tufting interrogates the traditional top-down approach to space planning and management in the city and offers new tactile ways to explore our understanding of urban space, at all ages.”

-{{< figure src="/uploads/2022-11-30/all-three-1-copy.jpeg" caption="Roxbury, Dorchester, and East Cambridge mapped as tapestries." >}}

 ### _Building Blocks: Boston Stories from Urban Atlases_